 Sanitize: To adequately treat produce or product-contact surfaces by a process that is effective in destroying or substantially reducing the numbers of vegetative cells of microorganisms of public health concern, and other undesirable microorganisms, but without adversely affecting the product or its safety for the consumer.

+Soil: Soil is the natural living ecosystem that develops on surface of the earth as a result of the influence of climate, topography, biological activity, time, and sometimes cultivation, on the mineral parent material.
+Soil is composed of air, water, minerals, organisms and organic matter connected to the pedosphere.

 Comment David Gould, USA: “… develops on the surface of …”